araujo88/BitLDC/README.md

 ## Reactivation and Resets

-If an individual misses a proof of life but later proves they are alive, there should be a clear and secure process for reactivating their BitDC identity and resetting the dead man's switch.
+If an individual misses a proof of life but later proves they are alive, there should be a clear and secure process for reactivating their BitLDC identity and resetting the dead man's switch.

 Reactivation should require stringent verification to prevent fraudulent claims of being alive.